Armored Heart: Tamed Soul

 “I’m her,” she finally replied.

-“Lauren, do you have an eagle on you?” she asked in what she hoped was a nonchalant way.
+“Lauren, do you have a Claw on you?”
+She asked in what she hoped was a nonchalant way.
 She caught Lauren’s eyes, then flicked her gaze to the pouch.

-Lauren inclined her head slightly, then pulled a silver eagle out of her bag.
+Lauren inclined her head slightly, then pulled a silver Claw out of her bag.
 She pressed it into the boy’s hands, and he bolted away.

 Whoever the alchemist was, Celia had to admit she knew how to cultivate an air of mystery.
 The woman waiting by the gate was wearing earth toned, well worn clothes, with no gaudy designs or jewelry, and she had a backpack which painted her as some kind of traveler.
 Though most travelers did not take great care to skulk in the shadows so obviously, let alone hide their face in a cowl and move from shadow to shadow to avoid other people.